-The people of Munich have their very own Christkindl or Christchild.
-Every year it is displayed for worship from the first day of Christmas until the Three Kings Day early January, in the Bürgersaal Kirche (Church)
+The people of Munich have their very own Christkindl or Christ child.
+Every year it is displayed for worship from the first day of Christmas until Epiphany in the Bürgersaal Church.

-A legend of 1624, a Monk of the Augustinian Order was sneaking by night to the now so famous Christkindl, to hold it in his arms and cradle it.
+As of a legend, in 1624 a Monk of the Augustinian Order was sneaking by night to the now so famous Christkindl to hold it in his arms and cradle it.
 In his excitement he dropped the valuable treasure of his monastery, and the almost life-like little head with the beautiful glass eyes burst into a thousand pieces.
 Desperately, the monk cleared the pieces in a cupboard and asked God for help.

 As Christmas approached, he had to confess to the Abbot his offense.
 However, when they opened the cupboard together, the face had miraculously reassembled.
 Only a crack on the cheek bears witness to the fall.
 Since then, the people of Munich have been worshiping their Augustinian Christkindl.